Show: Bizarre Murders

 The Show Elements

-Where to stream: Peacock, Hulu
+Where to stream: Hulu and Peacock

 See also this list of true crime shows